 Alternatively, climb up the Torre dos Clérigos (Clerics’ Tower) for (yet more) gorgeous views over the city or stroll a bit more around the Sé / Barredo / Ribeira neighbourhoods for your Instagram fix.
 If you find yourself at the Ribeira waterfront and are too lazy to walk back up, take the Funicular dos Guindais (just to the east of the Dom Luís I Bridge).

 Given you only have a day (and the tours really are that good), we recommend joining Take Porto‘s free afternoon walking tour.
 Giving you an insight into the cultural side (or soul) of Porto, it covers a different area (and a different, though no less enthusiastic guide, will provide their own twist to the tour).
 The meeting point is the same as in the morning.

 Your tour will be finished just in time to make it to Casa da Guitarra for another cultural experience: Fado as 6h (Fado at 6).
 Ana Margarida and her two musicians will introduce you to this melancholic and uniquely Portuguese style of music.
 The show takes 60 minutes in all (including a 15-minute break during which some port wine is being served).

 You may want to make a reservation to not miss out: we turned up at the door about 15 minutes before the show, and there were only about 5 seats left.

-After the show, head across the river along the top of the Dom Luís I Bridge.
-The Miradouro da Serra do Pilar just outside the monastery of the same name is one of the best places (if not THE best) to watch the sunset.
+After the show, if you visit Porto in summer, you may want to head back across the Dom Luís I Bridge to watch the sunset from the Miradouro da Serra do Pilar just outside the monastery (where you finished your cultural tour).
+It is one of the best spots (of not THE best spot) to watch the sunset in Porto.